 Foreign currency risk is the risk that investments may lose value due to fluctuations in foreign exchange rates.
-Per PUF investment policy, all investments are to be in U.S. dollar denominated securities, therefore no amounts of the PUF CBF investments had reportable foreign currency risk at June 30, 2019 or 2018.
+Per PUF investment policy, all investments are to be in U.S. dollar denominated securities, therefore no amounts of the PUF CBF investments had reportable foreign currency risk at June 30, 2020 or 2019.

+As of June 30, 2020, approximately 28.9 percent or \$291 of WOU endowments managed by the State Treasury were subject to foreign currency risk.
 As of June 30, 2019, \$40, or 6.1 percent, of the quasi-endowment investments were held subject to foreign currency risk.